German bond yields hit record low after ZEW fuels growth scare

 Government sources described the market moves as an “overreaction” and said they will not affect plans for an early exit from the bailout.

 Elsewhere, investors appeared to shrug off a decision by Spain’s Catalonia region to cancel an independence referendum.
-(Additional reporting by Lefteris Papadimos in Athens and Marius Zaharia in London; Editing by Catherine Evans, Susan Fenton and Nigel Stephenson)
+(Additional reporting by Lefteris Papadimos in Athens and Marius Zaharia in London; Editing by Catherine Evans and Susan Fenton)